OmeroCatan/Getting-and-Cleaning-Data-Project/CodeBook.md

 newdata – data set of only mean and standard deviation including the new column names referenced above

 ## Apply Descriptive Names to the Columns
-First I pulled the names from the original labels file and then utilized the gsub function to change the abbreviations to the full names found in the source files describing the data
+First I pulled the names from the original labels file and then utilized the gsub function to change the abbreviations to full names based on the information found in the source files.

 ## Create Tidy Data
 I used the aggregate function to create a tidy data set as instruction in the project description and printed it to the directory of my choosing.